Church growth models are divided into 4 families:

-Enthusiasts are the subset of the church who are active in the conversion of unbelievers.
+Enthusiasts are the subset of the church who are active in converting unbelievers.
 They are “infected” with religion and pass it on to their friends, family and contacts.
-The result is the religion spreads like a disease, and the church grows.
+The result is that religion spreads like a disease, and the church grows.
 Growth ceases because enthusiasts lose their infectious enthusiasm and are thus unable to convert people fast enough from the shrinking pool of unbelievers.
 These hypotheses can be expressed in the system dynamics diagram:

 There are three categories of people: unbelievers, enthusiasts (or active believers) and inactive believers.
 These correspond to the susceptible, infected and removed categories in the spread of disease.

-In the basic model new converts are the primary source of enthusiasts because they have the most contacts with unbelievers.
+In the basic model, new converts are the primary source of enthusiasts because they have the most contact with unbelievers.
 Extended models include births as a source of believers (Demographics Model), existing believers as a source of enthusiasts (Renewal Model), and the work of the Holy Spirit in conversion (Spiritual Life Model).

 Congregational: Discipleship Model

 The focus of this model is growth into maturity of Christians and its impact on the ability of the congregation to convert new believers and train them.
 There are two categories of non-Christians: Unbelievers and Potential Converts.
 The latter attend church in varying degrees.
 There are four categories of believers, representing training, what they require of the church, and participation, what they give to the church.
 Each stage flows into the next: